 Upcoming games that will debut on the Premier subscription also include Madden NFL 19 Hall of Fame Edition (August 2, 2018), FIFA 19 Ultimate Edition (September 20, 2018), Battlefield V Deluxe Edition (October 11, 2018), and Anthem Legion of Dawn Edition (February 15, 2019).

 While many people still buy games on DVDs and play on gaming consoles, the industry is slowly going to switch to cloud gaming.
 You will launch a game on a server in a data center near you and stream the video feed to the device in front of you.

-“The timing is just before Madden and FIFA, so one would think that people who play both will find it compelling,” said Michael Pachter, analyst at Wedbush Securities, in an email.
+It doesn’t make as much sense to own a game if you don’t even run it on your console in your living room.
+By creating recurring subscriptions and putting together gaming libraries, companies can increase recurring revenue.“The timing is just before Madden and FIFA, so one would think that people who play both will find it compelling,” said Michael Pachter, analyst at Wedbush Securities, in an email.
 “That could be one million subscribers right away.
 It will be interesting to see what happens beyond that, my guess is that they could get to 3 million subscribers over time, but without a lot more content, I’m skeptical that they grow much larger.”